Pure braid group actions on category O modules: Introduction

 \section{Introduction}

 Let $\g$ be a symmetrisable \KM algebra, $\Uhg$ its quantized enveloping algebra and $W$ their Weyl group.
-We denote by $\O$ the category of highest weight modules of $\g$, by $\Oint\subset\O$ the full subcategory of integrable ones, and by $\Ohint\subset\Oh$ the corresponding categories for $\Uhg$.
+We denote by $\O$ the category of deformation highest weight modules of $\g$, by $\Oint\subset\O$ the full subcategory of integrable ones, and by $\Ohint\subset\Oh$ the corresponding categories for $\Uhg$.
 In \cite{appel-toledano-15}, we constructed an equivalence $\Oint\to\Ohint$ which intertwines the monodromy of the rational Casimir connection of $\g$ and the quantum Weyl group action of the braid group $\Bw$ of $\g$, respectively, thus extending the equivalence obtained in \cite{toledano-02,toledano-08,toledano-16} when $\g$ is finite--dimensional.
 P. Etingof asked whether this equivalence extends to suitable categories of modules which are not necessarily integrable, while remaining equivariant under the pure braid group $\Pw$ of $\g$.

 The goal of the present paper is to answer this question in the affermative.
 Specifically, we prove that the \qWg action of $\Pw$ on category $\Ohint$ modules can be extended to all category $\Oh$ modules.
 We then show that this action is equivalent to the restriction to $\Pw$ of the equivariant monodromy of the Casimir connection, which is defined on any category $\O$ module.
-Our results hold more generally for highest weight modules with possibly infinite--dimensional weight spaces, though for simplicity of notation we restrict to category $\O$ in the Introduction.
+Our results hold more generally for the category $\O_\infty$ of modules which are locally finite under the action of the Borel subalgebra, though for simplicity we restrict to category $\O$ in the Introduction.

 We turn now to a more detailed description of our results.
 Endow $\O$ with the associativity and commutativity constraints arising from the KZ equations \cite{drinfeld-90}.
 In \cite {etingof-kazhdan-96, etingof-kazhdan-98, etingof-kazhdan-08}, \nEK constructed a braided tensor equivalence $\FEK{}:\O\to\Oh$ which is Tannakian, that is endowed with a natural isomorphism $\alpha$ fitting in the diagram